DonThompson/FradBot/README.md

 * Structure->building maybe should be private too.
 Can we move all this into structure?

 BaseLocationInitializer issues:
 * This only seems to find exactly 4 mineral patches per base.
-Good enough for what we want... but why not all of them?
+Good enough for what we want... but why not all of them? [https://github.com/Blizzard/s2client-api/issues/225]
-* paladino -- top left gets no drawing (but the base is found).
-Bottom right ends up in the wrong position sometimes.  sometimes works. wtf?
-* Paladino exposes an issue:  Because the cc is there, the attempt to find the ideal spot can fail (and does in top left here) because I can't build where it already is.
-It exhausts the entire search space and results in no buildable points.
-But in the end it doesn't matter because we really aren't looking for a home there.

 Expansion issues:
 * I need an expansion manager, I think.